dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/patterns/table-of-contents/index.md

 ---
 wrapper_template: '_layouts/docs.html'
 context:
-  title: Table of contents | Code Guidelines
+  title: Table of contents | Implementation
 ---

 A table of contents can be used to display supplementary links to a page.